6769/MyNewCC98/README.md

 ## Utilities
 Try to include some handy toolkits:
 - Share Topic to Another App.
 Done.
 - PhotoView Save to SDCard.
-Doing...
+Done.
 - Topic to ScreenShot.
 - Funny emotion stickers.
+Done;

 # How to Compile
 Under AndroidStudio 3.0.1 , Gradle 4.1;